What is Omnichannel Marketing?

 Daniel Newman from entrepreneur.com gives a great example to explain omnichannel marketing:

 Suppose you are browsing the website of a fashion retailer on your cell phone.
 You find a shirt you like, put it in your online cart, get distracted with something else and don’t finish the purchasing process.
 Fast forward several hours when you’re checking Facebook on your iPad.
 As you browse through your news feed, you see an ad from the same retailer featuring the same shirt that’s sitting in your online shopping cart.
 A couple clicks later, and you discover the shirt you selected earlier in the day is still there in your shopping cart.
 Just as you are ready to checkout, your iPad’s battery dies.
 You quickly hop onto your laptop, open the website and voila: You are able to finish the purchase.

 Omnichannel is a necessary nuance to elevate your game.
 We have put together some facts to show you what omnichannel marketing can do for you.

-If you’re interested in learning about how omnichannel can boost your retail sales check out our other omnichannel marketing blog.
-Or contact us and we can help you implement omnichannel marketing for your business.
+If you’re interested in learning about how you can implement omnichannel marketing into your existing campaign visit our digital+post page or contact us and we can help you implement omnichannel marketing for your business.